Maviya5/CE888/assignment/Dataset_link.md

-1)The data used for the Google analysis is given below
+1)The dataset used for the Google analysis is given below

 https://www.kaggle.com/c/ga-customer-revenue-prediction/data